 The same process is responsible for remotely triggering the processing chain [4] to derive hotspots.
-The back-end of the system implements the hotspot detection processing chain, evaluates semantic queries for improving the accuracy of the hotspot products and generates thematic maps.
-In this context, a geospatial ontology which links the generated hotspot products with stationary GIS data (Corine LULC or a finer LULC map, Coastline, Greek Administrative Geography) and with linked geospatial data available on the Web (LinkedGeoData, GeoNames) is used to derive high-informative thematic products.
-Finally, dissemination to the end-user community (civil protection agencies, state and regional authorities, environmental agencies, public authorities, and private sector users) is realized through a Web application [8].
+The backend of the system implements the hotspot detection processing chain, evaluates semantic queries for improving the accuracy of the hotspot products and generates thematic maps.
+In this context, a geospatial ontology which links the generated hotspot products with stationary GIS data (Corine LU, Coastline, Greek Administrative Geography) and with linked geospatial data available on the Web (LinkedGeoData, GeoNames) is used to derive high-informative thematic products.
+Finally, dissemination to the end-user community (civil protection agencies, state and regional authorities, environmental agencies, public authorities, and private sector users) is realized through a Web application.
 Figure 2 shows a screenshot of the dedicated front-end Web interface.

 Figure 2.
-Web-tool for visualizing real-time active fires and archived hotspots over Greece.
+Web-tool for visualizing real-time and archived hotspots in Greece.
+Image Credit: NOA